 Although January 1st is seen as a fresh start by many, estimates indicate that less than 10% of us actually manage to keep any of our ideas for New Year’s resolutions, with studies suggesting that the vast majority of us don’t even make it to February.

-However, 2020 has been a year like no other and after the highs and lows of these twelve months, everyone deserves a break from the same old same old.
-In 2021, we’re focusing on self-care, improvement and development, with minimum guilt.
+However, 2021 and 2022 have been a couple of years like no other and after the highs and lows of the last twelve months, everyone deserves a break from the same old, same old.
+In 2023, we’re focusing on self-care, improvement and development, with minimum guilt.
 So we have included some of the most popular New Year resolutions, as well as some tips and tricks for making them more manageable and much more achievable.

 New Year’s Resolutions ideas for Work